minister & author

 The Extra Mile

 Not long ago my family was driving down I-65 when our tire blew.
 It was a cold, snowy night.
 We didn’t have cell phone reception or much distance between us and the passing semi-trucks.
-Feeling desperate, we sent a text to someone we knew in the area.
-He soon arrived at our stranded vehicle.
-Then he drove us 20 miles to get a new tire at Wal-Mart, bought us dinner, drove us back to the car, and installed the new tire. …I guess we could call him "The Good Kentuckian!”
+Feeling desperate, we sent a text to someone who lived in the area.
+He soon arrived at our stranded vehicle on the side of the road.
+He then drove us to get a new tire at Wal-Mart, bought us dinner, took us back to the car, and gladly installed the new tire.
+He went the extra mile at his own time and expense, much like the Samaritan man in the story Jesus once told (Luke 10:30-36). …I guess we could call him "The Good Kentuckian!”

 The gospel is “the power of God” (Romans 1:16).
 “Power” comes from the Greek word dynamis, from which we get our English word dynamite.
 Hence, the gospel is God’s dynamite!
 And we certainly see that dynamite working in the lives of Christians around the world.